ClementTsang/aoc_2022/day_03/README.md

 # Day 03

-Today's solution is in [LDPL](https://www.ldpl-lang.org/), a COBALT-inspired language.
+Today's solution is in [LDPL](https://www.ldpl-lang.org/), a COBOL-inspired language.
 This was, honestly, a bit painful, but also interesting.
-The language itself has pretty good documentation, and I actually kinda liked how the COBALT-like syntax looked and all.
+The language itself has pretty good documentation, and I actually kinda liked how the COBOL-like syntax looked and all.
 But it's really verbose, and there are probably a lot of features that are either missing or I totally overlooked that would have made this cleaner.
 That said, a large part of the jank is definitely on me.